Five Really Lame DC Characters

 Either way, most of the stories that Bat-Mite appeared in the early 1960s were part of those innocent made for kids under ten, stories.
 They were pretty ridiculous and pretty lame.

 Bat-mite made an appearance in Grant Morrison's Batman R.I.P. as a psychotically made delusion after a gunshot wound.
-And that's probably where he should remain - as a figment to someone's imagination.
+And that's probably where he should remain - as a figment of someone's imagination.

 No, I'm not kidding.

 His powers?
 He's really strong.
 He's really groovy, far out and boss.
 Oh and he can possess other dummies, puppets, and mannequins.
-He's on a mission to learn truth... and he ran for congress on a platform of "Love, Peace, and Flower Power."
+He's on a mission to learn the truth... and he ran for Congress on a platform of "Love, Peace, and Flower Power."

 Sadly, this psychedelic answer to Mary Shelley's Frankenstein was the brainchild of Joe Simon - Yes, THE Joe Simon.
 The guy who made Captain America.
 This was an early attempt to make a wandering lonely philosopher character similar to Marvel's The Silver Surfer.
 Needless to say, it failed.